dmodalek/instagram-real-time-map/README.md

 ### Deploy

-Auto-Deployment when pushing to GitHub.
+Enable Auto-Deploy when pushing to GitHub on Heroku.

+### Logs

+	 $ heroku logs --app instagram-real-time-map

-### Process
+### About the process

 1. Heroku runs __npm install__ which installs the node modules.
 2. After that, the __postinstall__ from the package.json file hook is called, which installs bower components.
 3. A custom Heroku Build Pack is run in order to run Grunt

-### Hints

-- Heroku installs Grunt CLI als local module.
+Heroku installs Grunt CLI als local module.
 Therefore we have to call Grunt with a relative path, see package.json

 ### Set the Env vars

 Create and set the same Env variables that are in your local .env file.
 Plus, add the following Env var:

 	BUILDPACK_URL: https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git

-### Debugging

-	 $ heroku logs --app instagram-real-time-map

 ## Ressources